DerMolo/MSMPI_playground/README.md

 Command arguments: -n 3 "$(TargetPath)"
 *edit the number of cores used via command argument.

-Type the following visual studio's developer console:
+Type the following in the developer console:
 - vcpkg install msmpi
 - vcpkg integrate install